-The next generation of noiseLAB from DELTA adds vibration analysis and psychoacoustic metrics for noiseLAB with no change in pricing.
+The next generation of noiseLAB from CTXI adds vibration analysis and psychoacoustic metrics for noiseLAB with no change in pricing.

 noiseLAB Pro provides three core elements:

 For classical noise analysis, 1/1 to 1/24 octave analysis is provided along with FFT spectrum analysis with resolution from 1 Hz to 100 Hz.
 Also included is Sound Level (Z, A, B, C weighting) with choice of integration time constant, Impulse, Peak, and statistical analysis, Leq and LE.
 In addition, noiseLAB also provides low frequency A weighting and Infrasound G weighting.

 Vibration analysis is based on accelerometer signals, which with integration provides velocity and displacement in a variety of units, displayed with linear or logarithmic X and Y scales.
 Both Peak, Peak to Peak, and RMS (with selectable time constant) is available for vibration analysis.

 The human impact of noise and vibration is a major new addition to noiseLAB.
 In addition to the ISO 1996 Tone Analysis, the classic sound quality metrics of harshness, roughness, loudness (stationary and time-varying), sharpness and fluctuation strength are also provided.